Elyria, Kansas: Education

-The community is served by Moundridge USD 423 public school district.
+A portion of the CDP is within the Moundridge USD 423 public school district while another portion is in the McPherson USD 418 school district.

 Elyria is home of the Elyria Christian School, a private elementary and secondary school.

 Transportation

 The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
 As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.